markolalovic/metric-graph-reconstruction/README.md

 # metric-graph-reconstruction
 The problem of reconstructing the topology of a metric graph for representing intersecting or branching filamentary paths embedded in 2 or higher dimensional spaces.

-So far only the implementation of Aanjaneya's metric graph reconstruction algorithm for 2 dimensional Euclidean space.
+This repository contains the source code for the implementation of Aanjaneya's metric graph reconstruction algorithm for 2 dimensional Euclidean space.

 ## Toy example